DigiBP/Team-Badener-Fantoche/README.md

 This project will focus on the automation and service optimisation of the clinical laboratory.
 Receiving patient samples from a doctor and providing the results in an accessible form will be the primary service of our model.
 We will also integrate supporting processes such as invoicing, testing and sample handling.

 ### Scenario:
 The laboratory process starts with an order of sample being received.
-This laboratory conducts the following tests:
+The laboratory conducts the following tests:

 | Number | Test Type               |
 |:------:|:-----------------------:|